 3 PM: Saint Arnold Brewing Co. is Texas’ oldest craft brewery.
 The operation is set in a 100-year-old space on the edge of downtown.
 At 3:30 p.m. every weekday (11 a.m. to 2 p.m. on Saturdays), the brewery opens its doors to the public for tours and tastings.
 Ten bucks gets you a behind-the-scenes peek at the tank farm and the entire brewing process, a logo-encrusted tasting glass and several fill-ups of whichever of the 10 brews are on tap.
 The biergarten-inspired tasting room is a festive place to spend an afternoon.

 5 PM: Market Square is downtown Houston's historic area, on the shore of Buffalo Bayou where the city was founded in the 1830s.
 Buildings here have a lot of character and it’s a good spot to people watch.
 Several laid-back restaurants and bars surround Market Square Park, including Warren’s, OKRA Charity Saloon, Char Bar, La Carafe or Bad News Bar.
-Kick back on a patio with a pilsner and an app and see Houston transition from work to play.
+Kick back on a patio with a pint and see Houston transition from work to play.

 7 PM: After a change of clothes and a quick refresh at the hotel, it's time for dinner.
 In a town known for excellent food from all over the world, picking just one place to eat can be a challenge.
 Going the local route you'll want to check out the original Ninfa’s on Navigation.
 This was where Mama Ninfa started the restaurant that would spawn a chain concept.
 But the recipes here are wholly unique and very authentic.
 The revamped patio bar offers inventive cocktails you won't find anywhere else.
 For a different take on traditional Tex-Mex try celebrity Chef Bryan Caswell's El Real on Westheimer.
 The chili con carne and puffy tacos are amazing.